 But what if the person you’re buying for already has a hefty sex toy collection?
 I’d suggest a toy that offers a truly unique sensation, and I would know which ones do because I have a very discerning vagina.

 The clit toy realm has a few interesting options as well.
-Check out the legendary Eroscillator, which features oscillations — a type of subtle movement that feels deeper than vibrations — or the Womanizer, which stimulates using air flow.
+I’m very into the Fun Factory Volta, a one-of-a-kind vibrator with flickering tips that can be used a plethora of ways.
+There’s also the legendary Eroscillator, which features oscillations — a type of subtle movement that feels deeper than vibrations — or the Womanizer, which stimulates using air flow.
 These are sensations you just can’t get with the average vibrator.

 If you want to veer off the traditional sex toy path, there’s always the Sportsheets Under the Bed Restraint System.
 This thing basically turns any bed into a bondage playground, complete with both wrist and ankle cuffs.
 And when you’re done, you can just toss the straps and cuffs under the mattress, effectively hiding them away from your kids… or in my case, my cats.